Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 ____
 "This dark passage runs for twenty feet, connecting an archway to the west with an ascending stone staircase to the east.
 To the north and south are four ten-foot-square alcoves cluttered with rotting cots and dirty rags.
 The ceilings here are covered with yellow lichen."
 ____
 The yellow lichen is harmless.
-Beyond the archway to the west is area K70, The staircase (area K70a) that goes up along the east wall leads to area K20.-
+Beyond the archway to the west is area K70, The staircase (area K20a) that goes up along the east wall leads to area K20.

 TREASURE

 Three of the alcoves contain nothing of value.
-A loose flagstone in the southeast alcove covers a hidden cu byhole in the floor, in which is hidden a moldy sack containing 150 ep.
+A loose flagstone in the southeast alcove covers a hidden cubbyhole in the floor, in which is hidden a moldy sack containing 150 ep.
 The coins have the profiled visage of [[Strahd]] von Zarovich stamped on them.
 A character who searches the alcove can find the loose flagstone with a successful DC 10 Wisdom (Perception) check.

 K72.
 CHAMBERLAIN'S OFFICE
+____

-This shadowy room is in perfect order.
+"This shadowy room is in perfect order.
 A great table stands here with its chair, inkwell, and quill set carefully in place.
-Lances, swords, and shields that bear the Baro­ vian crest are hung neatly on the dark, oak-paneled walls.
+Lances, swords, and shields that bear the Barovian crest are hung neatly on the dark, oak-paneled walls."
+____
 If he has not been defeated elsewhere, Rahadin (see appendix D) is here, waiting for the characters to arrive so he can kill them.

 A shadow demon also haunts this room.
 In the round after the characters engage Rahadin, the demon leaps out and attacks the nearest character from behind.